t-redactyl/blog/content/2016-01-16-running-rodeo-in-a-virtualenv.md

 vf new -p python3 rodeo
 ```

 We then install all of the required packages as above, and get our PYTHONPATH using `which python`.
-In order to switch Rodeo's PYTHONPATH over from our old virtualenv, simply go to Preferences > Default Python Command > Add new python path.
-You can now add your new PYTHONPATH and set it as your default.
+In order to switch Rodeo's PYTHONPATH over from our old virtualenv, simply replace the path in 'Python Command' as detailed above.

 Now you're ready to go!
 Happy analysing :)